bryanwweber/bryanwweber.github.io/_posts/2014-01-30-how-to-install-arara-with-sumatrapdf-support.md

 ---
 layout: post
-title:  "How to Install Arara with SumatraPDF Support"
+title:  How to Install Arara with SumatraPDF Support
 date:   2014-01-30 13:00
 categories: Personal
 ---